markyoder/wasp_clone/wasphive/README.md

 ### ChildCountEqual Validation Details

 - The ***Child Count Equal*** rule is usually used to ensure that arrays in the input have an equal number of value members.
 There may be multiple of these rules on any given element.
 This rule contains multiple relative input look paths and a required modifier flag that occurs as a parenthetical identifier.
-This modifier flag can be either "**IfExists**" or "**EvenNone**".
-If the modifier flag is "**IfExists**", then it means that the pieces of input in the relative lookup paths must be equal only if they actually exist.
-However, If the modifier flag is "**EvenNone**", then this is a stricter rule that denotes that the relative input lookup path nodes in the input must be equal regardless if they exist or not.
+This modifier flag can be either `IfExists` or `EvenNone`.
+If the modifier flag is `IfExists`, then it means that the pieces of input in the relative lookup paths must be equal only if they actually exist.
+However, If the modifier flag is `EvenNone`, then this is a stricter rule that denotes that the relative input lookup path nodes in the input must be equal regardless if they exist or not.

 For detailed usage examples and syntax of the ***Child Count Equal*** rule (including schemas, inputs, and expected validation messages), please see [ChildCountEqual Validation Examples](#childcountequal-validation-examples).

 ### ChildUniqueness Validation Details

 - The ***Child Uniqueness*** rule is used quite often.
 Every value in this set has to occur once and only once among all other values, at all other paths.
 There may be multiple of these rules on any given element.
-This rule may use an optional "**Abs**" modifier flag that can occur as a parenthetical identifier.
-The "**Abs**" modifier flag indicates that the absolute value of all numbers added to the set checked for uniqueness are used.
+This rule may use an optional `Abs` modifier flag that can occur as a parenthetical identifier.
+The `Abs` modifier flag indicates that the absolute value of all numbers added to the set checked for uniqueness are used.
 Then, even if one value is negative and the other is positive, but they have the same absolute value, this validation check will fail.
-For example, if one ChildUniqueness relative input lookup path contains "*-5*" and another relative lookup input path contains "*5*", this validation check will fail if the "**Abs**" modifier flag is used.
+For example, if one ChildUniqueness relative input lookup path contains "*-5*" and another relative lookup input path contains "*5*", this validation check will fail if the `Abs` modifier flag is used.

 For detailed usage examples and syntax of the ***Child Uniqueness*** rule (including schemas, inputs, and expected validation messages), please see [ChildUniqueness Validation Examples](#childuniqueness-validation-examples).